 What is Amourgynoir?

-1To centre the lived experiences of Black women, girls and gender diverse people and combat anti-Black gender-based violence.
+1To centre the lived experiences of Black women, girls, gender diverse & trans people and combat anti-Black gender-based violence.

 2A call to action that use loves to disrupt misogynoir and counter the systemic hatred against Black women, girls and gender diverse people.

-Black women, girls and gender diverse (B-WGGD) people are always at the forefront of social justice resistance and activism.
+Black women, girls, gender diverse & trans (B-WGGDT) people are always at the forefront of social justice resistance and activism.
 This movement is no different.

 Canada has yet to reach gender and racial equity.
 It continues to ignore its colonial and patriarchal histories, resulting in ongoing violence, especially towards Black communities, many of which have existed on these lands for centuries.